1. Blog

 North Dakota

 Mention Fargo to anyone who has run it, and you’re likely to be greeted with wide-eyed enthusiasm and regaled with reasons why you have to run this race.
-All roads on race day lead to (and from) the boisterous and climate-controlled Fargodome on the campus of North Dakota State University.
-From there, runners embark on a scenic tour of the city highlighted by stretches along the Red River (which separates Fargo from Moorhead, its sister city in Minnesota) and a visit to the historic Fargo Theatre in mile 10.
-Fargo attracts first-timers and seasoned half marathoners alike with its flat-as-it-gets elevation profile, cool May temperatures, and plenty of on-course support and entertainment.
-And did we mention the friendly Midwestern hospitality?
-Oh ya, you betcha!
+All roads on race day lead to (and from) the Fargodome on the campus of North Dakota State University.
+From there, runners embark on an urban tour highlighted by a stretch along the Red River (which separates North Dakota from Minnesota) and a visit to the historic Fargo Theatre in mile 11.
+The event attracts first timers and seasoned half marathoners alike with its flat-as-it-gets elevation profile, mild May temperatures, and plenty of on-course support and entertainment.
+And did we mention the Midwestern hospitality?
+You betcha!

 Ohio

-Cincinnati Flying Pig Half Marathon logoCincinnati Flying Pig Half Marathon
+Cincinnati Flying Pig Marathon logoCincinnati Flying Pig Paycor Half Marathon 🏆

 Cincinnati, OH (May)

 Runners go hog wild for the Flying Pig, one of the most revered races in the country.
-Now in its third decade, Cincinnati’s hometown half marathon earns rave reviews for embracing its namesake, with start corrals known as “pig pens”, volunteers affectionately referred to as “grunts,” and a “finish swine” where finishers collect pig-themed swag.
-The scenic urban course (which briefly crosses the Ohio River into Northern Kentucky) and “insane,” “unbeatable” community support help distract from the “miles and miles of hills,” while the Skyline Chili Challenges are a popular way for enthusiastic runners to bring home more bacon.
+Celebrating the city’s history of pork production, Cincinnati’s hometown half earns rave reviews for embracing its namesake, with start corrals known as “pig pens,” volunteers affectionately referred to as “grunts,” and a “finish swine” where finishers collect pig-themed swag.
+The scenic urban course (which briefly crosses into Kentucky) and unrivaled crowd support help distract from the “miles and miles of hills,” while Skyline Chili Challenges are a popular way for runners to bring home more bacon.
 In a state with no shortage of first-class running events, the Pig leaves other races pink with envy.

 Oklahoma